 In this section we describe the detection methods that were included in our study.
 All of them implement the three main steps of the general detection framework presented in the previous section.
-Some of the methods require noise reduction as an explicit preprocessing step to improve the detection performance, and in our analysis we include two techniques for this purpose (Gaussian filtering and wavelet denoising) that are computationally fast, easy to implement, and which are frequently used in practice (Section 2.3.1).
+Some of the methods require noise reduction as an explicit preprocessing step to improve the detection performance, and in our analysis we include two filtering techniques for this purpose (Gaussian smoothing and wavelet denoising) that are computationally fast, easy to implement, and which are frequently used in practice (Section III-A).
+Several alternative (nonlinear) prefiltering techniques are also discussed.

 The most characteristic feature of any detection method is its implementation of the second step of the framework (signal enhancement).
-As pointed out in the introduction, we make a distinction between unsupervised (Section 2.3.2) and supervised (Section 2.3.3) detection techniques.
+As pointed out in the introduction, we make a distinction between unsupervised (Section III-B) and supervised (Section III-C) detection techniques.
 Some of them inherently reduce noise and thus do not require an explicit noise reduction step.
 The third step (signal thresholding) determines the final outcome of the detector, which is used to assess its performance.
-In the last subsection (Section 2.3.4) we describe how performance was measured in our study.
+In the last subsection (Section III-D) we describe how performance was measured in our study.

-2.3.1 Noise Reduction
+A. Noise Reduction